MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ## Workspace contact list

-The new workspace contact list allows you to specify which users receive notification about issues occurring in the workspace.
-By default, any user or group specified as a workspace admin is notified, but you can customize the list.
-Users or groups listed in the contact list will be shown in the user interface (UI) to help users get help related to the workspace.
+You can specify which users receive notification about issues occurring in the workspace.
+By default, any user or group specified as a workspace admin is notified, but you can customize the list by adding them to the *contact list*.
+Users or groups in the contact list are listed in the user interface (UI) to help users get help related to the workspace.

 1. Access the new **Contact list** setting in one of two ways: